Earth & Environmental Science

 A comprehensive overview of the atmospheric processes responsible for observed weather patterns.
-This course will provide students with an understanding of radiation and energy budgets, cloud formation, precipitation processes, surface and upper-level winds, the global circulation, and the development of mid-latitude cyclones and severe weather.
+This course provides students with an understanding of radiation and energy budgets, cloud formation, precipitation processes, surface and upper-level winds, the global circulation, and the development of mid-latitude cyclones and severe weather.

 EENV-242 Climate and Global Change

 An overview of the Earth's past, present, and future climate.
 Topics include climate forcing, response, and feedbacks; observed climate change; climate data; anthropogenic climate change; and climate change treaties.
-Laboratory exercises will include data analysis and geospatial mapping of climate trends.
+Prerequisite: Sophomore standing.

 EENV-250 Topics in Earth & Environmental Science